objectkuan/FastsocketPortingWorkspace/NEWREADME.md

 **Host A**:

-> - Make sure the host is booted with the fastsocket kernel
-> - Load the module into kernel and complete configurations in [usage](#usage).
 > - Install and run the workload, e.g.
 >
 >	`[root@localhost ~]# ab -n 1000000 -c 100 http://10.0.0.2:80/`